The best protein powders 2025, tried and tested

 Free Soul vegan protein blend chocolate flavour

-If you’re after a one-stop shop for protein, key vitamins and minerals, you might want to give this powder a whirl.
-With a natural-tasting, plain cocoa flavour, it was very palatable and not too sweet, despite using steviol glycosides in the ingredients.
-This is another option that takes a little time and effort to mix, although it fared better whizzed up in a blender, and eventually did create a smooth, satisfying shake.
+If you’re vegan and after a one-stop shop for protein, key vitamins and minerals, you might want to give this powder a whirl.
+With a malty, nutty flavour, it was very palatable and not too sweet, despite using steviol glycosides in the ingredients.
+This whizzed up to create a smooth, satisfying shake that would be drinkable enough on it's own or added to a smoothie.

-There’s an array of added nutrients, vitamins and minerals that have been formulated with the nutritional needs of women in mind.
+There’s an array of added nutrients that have been formulated with the nutritional needs of women in mind.
 These include iron, calcium, magnesium, biotin (B7), thiamine (B1), vitamin B6, vitamin B12 and pantothenic acid (B5).
 It’s worth taking a careful look at the packet before you purchase, and bear in mind whether you already take any nutritional supplements or have any specific nutritional needs.

 A 600g packet contains roughly 20 servings, coming in at £1.25 per serving.